Rural Resident Medical Officer Cadetships for Indigenous Medical Students

 Successful applicants receive:

-subsidised attendance at the annual RDN cadet weekend at one of the locations for rural service
+• subsidised attendance at Cadet events including the annual RDN cadet road trips to the locations for rural service

 How are payments made to cadets?